pkro/Java-Masterclass/readme.md

     };
     new Thread(task).start(); // or just task.run()?

-UI changes *must* be done in the UI (application) thread to avoid colisions (Java will throw an exception if changes are attempted in a new Runnable thread).
+UI changes *must* be done in the UI (application) thread to avoid collisions (Java will throw an exception if changes are attempted in a new Runnable thread).
 The current type of thread can be checked using `Platform.isFxApplicationThread()`:

     Runnable task = new Runnable() {
       @Override